jorkro/wirecaml/README.md

 The config file can be used to specify the model (parameter *model*), the data set (*SelectedDataset*) and the vulnerability type (*SelectedVulnerabilityType*).

 ## I have questions.
 Who can I ask them?
-If you are interested in this research but have questions, just send me an e-mail (**jorrit at wafel dot org**) and I will try to answer your questions.
+If you are interested in this research but have questions, just send me an e-mail (**jorrit at wafel dot org**) and I will try to answer them.